FedericoSte/CloudApp/README.md

 # manually create the executable file
 **If you want to create the executable file yourself, starting directly from the Python source file (main.py), follow these instructions.
 Otherwise, download the .exe file directly from this project's releases.**
+On any computer (the instructions are for a Linux operating system):

 ## 1. Install PyInstaller: